ApryseSDK/pdftron-react-native/README.md

 If true, [`document`](#document) prop will be treated as a base64 string.

-When viewing a document initialized with a base64 string (i.e. a memory buffer), a temporary file is created on Android, and no temporary path is created on iOS.
+When viewing a document initialized with a base64 string (i.e. a memory buffer), a temporary file is created on Android, but not on iOS.
+(If you need access to a file-backed PDF on iOS, save the base64 string to disk, and open the file located at that path.)

 ```js
 <DocumentView